meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 drawn blood enough to keep him quiet awhile; he should lie for a week where he is--that is the best thing for him and you; but another stroke would settle him.”

+# :x stroke
+Referencing Bill's first stroke
+# :x billchardev
+Further character development of Bill.
+# :x blackdogin
+Description of Black Dog, and his weird air (as he wasn't a sailor, but a mate).
+# :x foreshadowbd
+Foreshadowing Black Dog fighting Bill, and his strained relationship with him.
+# :x repcallingback
+Black Dog is constantly calling for Jim to be by his side, perhaps showing that his doesn't trust him, or that he wants him to see the fight he has with Bill.
+# :x intenttofight
+Black Dog telling Jim he's going to fight Bill, just before he opens the door.
+# :x capscared
+The captain shows many times that he is scared of Black Dog, probably because he served under him on Captain Flint's crew.
+# :x shipmates
+Evidence they served with Flint on the same vessel.
+As we see later on, Bill has precise records of Flint's voyages, and it would make sence for him to be Quartermaster, and Black Dog first mate.
+# :x strokesymptoms
+Probably because he had a stroke due to several reasons:
+1. Alcohol
+2. Stress
+3. Head Trauma
+Hence the blood in his head couldn't move.

+# :x rumisdeath
+We see he doesn't heed the doctor's advice, and he dies from a second and worse stroke.